ractivejs/ractivejs.github.io/docs/api/context.md

-# Node Info
+# Context

-The nodeinfo object is the type of object you receive when calling [Node Info](node-info.md).
-This object contains various properties and methods that allow you to obtain information about the Ractive instance, the node associated with it and the context surrounding it.
+The context object is the type of object you receive when calling [getNodeInfo()](/api/static-methods.md#ractivegetnodeinfo).
+This object contains various properties and methods that allow you to interact with and obtain information about the Ractive instance, the node associated with it and the context surrounding it.

+The special `@context` reference is also a context object that is associated with the nearest VDOM item and element.
+It's frequently used with event directives to interact with the data associated with the immediate context.

 Helper methods that take a [keypath](../concepts/templates.md#keypaths) will resolve relative to that node's context.
 Special references, template aliases, and key and index aliases are supported.
+If the method doesn't require a keypath, like `get`, then the keypath will implicitly be `.` rather than `~/`, as with regular instance methods.

 ---

-## nodeinfo.add()
+## context.add()

 See [ractive.add()](./instance-methods.md#ractiveadd).

 ---

-## nodeinfo.animate()
+## context.animate()

 See [ractive.animate()](./instance-methods.md#ractiveanimate).

 ---

-## nodeinfo.context
+## context.decorators

-_`(any)`_

-The data context of the node.
+*(Object)*

+A map of decorator name to decorator return object for all of the decorators on the node associated with the context.

 ---

-## nodeinfo.get()
+## context.get()

 See [ractive.get()](./instance-methods.md#ractiveget).

 ---

-## nodeinfo.getBinding()
+## context.getBinding()

 Returns the value of the binding if the node represented by this info object has a two-way binding.

 **Syntax**

-- `nodeinfo.getBinding()`
+- `context.getBinding()`

 **Arguments**